SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    << // emptyDictionary : Dictionary<String, Float> = Dictionary<String, Float>(1.33333333333333, 0, <DictionaryBufferOwner<String, Float> instance>)

-If type information can be inferred, such as when you set a new value for a variable or pass an argument to a function, you can write an empty array as ``[]`` and an empty dictionary as ``[:]``.
+If type information can be inferred, you can write an empty array as ``[]`` and an empty dictionary as ``[:]`` --- for example, when you set a new value for a variable or pass an argument to a function.

 .. testcode::